 The Designated Senior Lead (DSL) for safeguarding is the headteacher, Mrs Sue Ward.
 Mrs. Sue Ward is also the Single Point of contact (SPOC) for any child protection concerns about school staff.

-Mrs Linda Foster and Mrs. Chloe Lupion are Deputy Leads within the school.
+Mrs. Chloe Lupion is the Deputy Lead within the school.

 We have a duty to notice if something might be going wrong.
 If we are worried we will:

 - Contact you to talk about our concerns and look at how you can be supported.
 This could be via Early Help or by working with the School Nurse.

 - Seek advice and refer to social services if we are concerned about the safety of any child.
 If we believe that any child is at immediate risk of harm we will refer to social services without talking to you- Information about this statutory duty can be found in the Child Protection Summary below

 Please report any concerns you may have, in confidence to the Headteacher (DSL) or to one of the Deputy Leads in school.
 Our Safeguarding and Child Protection policy is available to read here

 Copies of the forms we use in school to record any concerns or worries we might have about your child's wellbeing or welfare can be found below.
 Our safeguarding leads meet regularly to ensure that no child's needs are overlooked.